charlie0129/nnat/README.md

 The protocol between `nnatc` and `nnats` is a simple binary protocol.

 1. Once the `nnatc` makes a connection to the `nnats`, it sends a `ClientHello` message which contains the secret to identify itself.
-2. The `nnats` responds with a `ServerHello` message which contains whether the connection is accepted or not and the port that the `nnats` will listen on for incoming connections from the user.
+2. The `nnats` responds with a `ServerHello` message which contains whether the connection is accepted or not and the port that the `nnats` will listen for incoming connections from the user.

 After the initial handshake, the data is copied unmodified between the `user` and `dst`.